 What Is a CPA Code?
 EU Statistical Classification of Products by Activity

 What is CPA?
-The Statistical Classification of Products by Activity (CPA) is the European Union’s official product classification system for goods and services, structured according to the economic activity that produces them.
-CPA provides the product-side counterpart to NACE, enabling consistent product-by-activity measurement across EU statistics.
+The Statistical Classification of Products by Activity (CPA) is the European Union’s official product classification system for goods and services.
+CPA is structured by the economic activity that produces the product, which makes it the product-side counterpart to NACE and supports consistent product-by-activity measurement across EU statistics.

-Economic statistics often require a product lens, not just an industry lens.
+Economic statistics often need a product lens, not just an industry lens.
 While NACE classifies activities, CPA classifies the outputs of those activities.
-This ensures EU statistics can answer not only who produces, but also what is produced, using a consistent structure across all member states.
+That allows EU statistics to answer not only who produces, but also what is produced, using a consistent structure across Member States.

 What the producer does